SCHEDULE FOR HOLY WEEK

 The 8:00 AM Mass on Thursdays is most often said in Latin in the Extraordinary Form by Fr.
 Weiser.

-The 12 Noon Mass on Sunday, March 30, 2014 will be said in Latin by Fr.
+The 12 Noon Mass on the last Sunday of the month will be said in Latin by Fr.
 Weiser

 If you would like to purchase a Latin Mass Missal to follow along, the 1962 Latin/English Missal is available from A.M.D.G., 200 Broadway, Long Branch, NJ 732-483-0800.